Secular Coalition for America: Board of directors

 The Secular Coalition for America Board of Directors is democratically structured.
 Directors are nominated and voted on to serve by the member organizations.
 Officers may be associated with member organizations or may come from the wider freethought community.
 In August 2022, Steven Emmert became the Executive Director.
 Scott MacConomy is the Director of Policy and Government Affairs.
-Other current board members are Maggie Ardiente, president; Claudette St. Pierre, vice president; Dana Morganroth, treasurer; Bryan Shelby, secretary; Herb Silverman; Anthony Cruz Pantojas; Neil Polzin; Rebecca Hale; and AJ Goodman.
+Current board members are Claudette St Pierre, President; Anthony Cruz Pantojas, Vice President; Dana Morganroth, Treasurer; David Breeden, Secretary; Herb Silverman; Wil Jeudy, MD; Neil Polzin; Rebecca Hale; and AJ Goodman.